astralord/astralord.github.io/_posts/2022-03-21-visual-guide-to-statistics-part-i-basics-of-point-estimation.md

 $$ MSE_\vartheta(g) = R(\vartheta, g)=\mathbb{E}[(g(X)-\gamma(\vartheta))^2]=\operatorname{Var}_\vartheta(g(X))+B_\vartheta^2(g)$$

 is called the **mean squared error**.

-> In some cases biased estimators have lower MSE because they have a smaller variance than does any unbiased estimator.
+Note that in some cases biased estimators have lower MSE because they have a smaller variance than does any unbiased estimator.
-{: .prompt-tip }

 ### Chi-squared and t-distributions